AceCFox/ez-onboard-2/README.md

           * `sudo certbot certonly --webroot`
      - enter your email address when prompted
      - when asked to supply domain name, enter onboard.zefenergy.com
+     - you will then be asked to input the webroot for onboard.zefenergy.com.
+Enter:
+          * `/home/ubuntu/ez-onboarding/current/certificates`
+     - if successful, you will see the following message:
+          ```
+          IMPORTANT NOTES:
+          Congratulations!
+Your certificate and chain have been saved at:
+          /etc/letsencrypt/live/onboard.zefenergy.com/fullchain.pem
+          Your key file has been saved at:
+          /etc/letsencrypt/live/onboard.zefenergy.com/privkey.pem
+          Your cert will expire on 2021-02-16.
+To obtain a new or tweaked
+          version of this certificate in the future, simply run certbot
+          again.
+To non-interactively renew *all* of your certificates, run
+          "certbot renew"
+          ```
+     - Now we need to provide permissions to read the certificates from the Let's Encrypt folder, which is restricted at present.
+          * `sudo chmod 755 /etc/letsencrypt/live/`
+          * `sudo chmod 755 /etc/letsencrypt/archive/`
 11. Listening on Port 443
      - Within the instance, run the same authbind commands as listed in step 9, but configuring for port 443:
           * `sudo touch /etc/authbind/byport/443`